AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Should You File a Claim for a Minor Accident?

-How you file a claim depends on the insurer, but the first step is to get in touch with your insurance agent or submit a claim online or through the mail.
+How you file a claim depends on the insurer, but the first step is to get in touch with your insurance agent or submit a claim online, through your insurers app, or by mail.

 When Should You Pay Out of Pocket?

-• Accidents involving just you or your car: Your car insurance company may not reimburse you, so you could choose not to file a claim.
+• Accidents involving just you or your car: Your car insurance company may not reimburse you if another party was not involved (e.g., backing into a pole), so in this instance you may choose not to file a claim.

 • Repairs cost less than your deductible: Your deductible is part of the repair bill you agreed to pay before your insurance will reimburse you for a covered claim.
 If the repairs cost less than your deductible, you will pay for any repairs out of pocket.